chadley78/Located-iOS-App/rules.md

 Don't be sycophantic, it annoys me.
 We are collaborators on this project.
 Don't assume I'm right.
 Ask clarifying questions

 Don't commit anything until I ask you.

+The ANDROID APP development must base all its tasks and requirements off the existing iOS app.
+This is the prime directive.